webclinic017/Quant_Trading_Project/README.md

 ### Q4: What did you learn from this project? <a name="Q4" />
 Among various lessons and techniques,

-- Be cautious about pure technical indicators based trading strategies (e.g. RSI, MACD etc).These indicators suffer from low signal-to-noise ratio and non-repeating black swans.
+- Be cautious about pure technical indicators based trading strategies (e.g. RSI, MACD etc).
+These indicators suffer from low signal-to-noise ratio and non-repeating black swans.

 - Efficient market hypothesis makes our life hard.
 Groups of professional miners make it even harder.
 Hence, as the old saying goes, if you cannot beat them, join (and learn from) them.